Sagar-Chowdhury/Learnings-at-Razorpay/README.md

       - Refunds Drop-down accordion(**fetches data only when opened**)
       - Everything was encapsulated in a card for a particular payment (note: there can be multiple payments for a particular booking id)
       - All this is shown inside a **modal** which is triggered by a button click in booking history (each modal was **labeled by a unique booking id**)
-   4. Designed a local caching mechanism where the refunds data are **cached corresponding to the payment-id ,until modal is dismissed** as it prevents **multiple api calls** is refunds accordion is closed and opened.
+   4. Designed a local caching mechanism where the refunds data are **cached corresponding to the payment-id,until the modal is dismissed** as it prevents **multiple api calls** is refunds accordion is closed and opened.
    5. Worked on some other minor issues
       - Changed the **z-index** of toast to display over modal( error toasts mostly)
       - Added some margins to improve UI in some places.